lehins/massiv/README.md

 285
 ```

-Other means of constructing arrays are through conversion from lists, vectors from the `vector`
+There is a whole multitude of ways to construct arrays:
-library and using a few other helper functions as `range`, `enumFromN`, etc. It's worth noting that, in the
+ * by using one of many helper functions: `makeArray`, `range`, `rangeStepFrom`, `enumFromN`, etc.
+ * through conversion: from lists, from `Vector`s in `vector` library, from `ByteString`s in
+   `bytestring`;
+ * with a help of mutable interface in `PrimMonad` (`IO`, `ST`, etc.), eg: `makeMArray`,
+   `generateArray`, `unfoldrPrim`, etc.

-next example, nested lists will be loaded into an unboxed manifest array and the sum of its elements
+It's worth noting that, in the next example, nested lists will be loaded into an unboxed manifest
-will be computed in parallel on all available cores.
+array and the sum of its elements will be computed in parallel on all available cores.

 ```haskell
 λ> A.sum (fromLists' Par [[0,0,0,0,0],[0,1,2,3,4],[0,2,4,6,8]] :: Array U Ix2 Double)
 30.0
 ```

-The above wouldn't run in parallel in ghci of course, as the program would have
+The above wouldn't run in parallel in ghci of course, as the program would have to be compiled with
-to be compiled with ghc and `-threaded -with-rtsopts=-N` flags in order to use
-all available cores.
-Alternatively we could do compile with the `-threaded`
+`ghc` using `-threaded -with-rtsopts=-N` flags in order to use all available cores.
+Alternatively we
-flag and then pass the number of capabilities directly to the runtime with
+could do compile with the `-threaded` flag and then pass the number of capabilities directly to the
-`+RTS -N<n>`, where `<n>` is the number of cores you'd like to utilize.
+runtime with `+RTS -N<n>`, where `<n>` is the number of cores you'd like to utilize.

 ## Index

-The main `Ix n` closed type family can be somewhat confusing, but there is no
+The main `Ix n` closed type family can be somewhat confusing, but there is no need to fully
-need to fully understand how it is implemented in order to start using it.
-GHC
+understand how it works in order to start using it.
+GHC might ask you for the `DataKinds` language
-might ask you for the `DataKinds` language extension if `IxN n` is used in a
+extension if `IxN n` is used in a type signature, but there are type and pattern synonyms for the
-type signature.
+first five dimensions: `Ix1`, `Ix2`, `Ix3`, `Ix4` and `Ix5`.

 There are three distinguishable constructors for the index: